Global synchronization beyond dense graphs: the case of threshold graphs: Vector Geometry of Equilibria

 \section{Vector Geometry of Equilibria}

-In this section, we recast the algebraic first- and second-order stationary conditions in Section \ref{pre-kura} into geometric ones.
-This geometric viewpoint replaces the nonlinear equations \eqref{stationary} and the Hessian constraints by combinatorial relations among the vectors associated with the nodes.
-They form the starting point of our analysis.
-Additionally, stronger geometric constraints will be derived in later sections and combined with the results here to rule out all non-synchronous second-order stationary points of the energy function $E_G(\boldsymbol{\theta})$ where $G$ is any connected threshold graph.
+In this section, we recast the algebraic conditions introduced in Section~\ref{pre-kura} into geometric ones, namely combinatorial relations among vectors associated with the nodes.
+By doing so, the analysis of global synchronization on threshold graphs reduces to reasoning purely about geometric relations between the unit vectors corresponding to the angles in~$\boldsymbol{\theta}$.